 With Awara, Raj Kapoor created his iconic tramp, the good-hearted rootless vagabond living on his wits, inspired obviously by Chaplin.
 The tramp was an allegory for the innocent state of mind of the post Independent Indian.
 In post-partition India when the entire socio-political system was under stress and thousands of migrants poured into the cities, identification with Raj Kapoor’s rootless Raju was plausible and easy.
 Although with Awara, Raj Kapoor’s social concerns become more pronounced, more than its social probe, Awara is an astonishing, even ingenious, mixture of melodrama, romance and crime.

 And it is great that he did.
-Not only is it his most memorable film, the film works primarily due to the incestual casting of real life father and son, Prithviraj Kapoor and Raj Kapoor as the judge and his estranged criminal son, Raj’s younger brother Shashi as the younger Raj, and real life lovers Raj Kapoor and Nargis as lovers in the film – all contribute to the real meets reel life casting in the film.
-Besides this, Prithviraj’s father made a cameo as a judge while Raj’s son, Randhir, makes an appearance in the opening credits of the film.
+Not only is it his most memorable film, the film works primarily due to this casting of real life father and son, Prithviraj Kapoor and Raj Kapoor as the judge and his estranged criminal son; Raj’s younger brother, Shashi, as the younger Raj, and real life lovers, Raj Kapoor and Nargis, as lovers in the film – all contribute to the real meets reel life casting in the film.
+Besides this, Prithviraj Kapoor’s father makes a cameo as a judge while Raj’s son, Randhir, makes an appearance in the opening credits of the film.
 Talking of the Nargis-Raj pair, there is a solid on-screen chemistry between them particularly where Nargis dances in sexual frenzy on the boat during the Dum Bhar Jo Udhar song or the scene on the beach when she calls him a ‘junglee’ and he retaliates by slapping her – it is pure, raw passion!
 It was rare in those days for an Indian actress to wear a swimsuit but Nargis carries it off with style.
 It has to be said that all the performances in the film are flawless, especially that of villain KN Singh, who gives, arguably, the performance of his career.